beccajonas/test-sso-app-workOS/README.md

 Once running, navigate to `localhost:5000`, or `localhost:5001` depending on which port you launched the server, to test out the SSO workflow.

 Hooray!

-## Need help?

-If you get stuck and aren't able to resolve the issue by reading our API reference or tutorials, you can reach out to us at support@workos.com and we'll lend a hand.